bindane12/tripon/README.md

 -   **Points Redemption**: Users can redeem their accumulated points.
 -   **User Dashboard**: A comprehensive dashboard to view available hotels, manage memberships, and interact with the points system.

+## Listing Your Property on TripOn

+If you are a hotel or property owner, you can apply to have your property listed on TripOn.
+The process is as follows:

+1.  **Submit an Application:** Reach out to the TripOn team to start the application process.
+You will need to provide details about your property.
+2.  **Verification:** The TripOn team will review your application and verify your property.
+3.  **Onboarding:** Once verified, you will be onboarded onto the platform, and your property will be listed.

+Please contact us at apply@tripon.example.com to start the process.

 ## Tech Stack

 -   **Blockchain**: Solana